sarthak2012/pha5e-assignment/README.md

 Technologies Used
-HTML5
+HTML5,
-CSS3
+CSS3,
-JavaScript
+JavaScript,
-Bootstrap 5
+Bootstrap 5,
-GSAP (GreenSock Animation Platform)
+GSAP

 Setup
 To set up this project locally, follow these steps: